thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Outlook: Using Host References {#host-references}

-The Internet Computer aims to make the most of the WebAssembly platform, and embraces WebAssembly features.
+The BigFile aims to make the most of the WebAssembly platform, and embraces WebAssembly features.
 With WebAssembly host references, we can make the platform more secure, the interfaces more abstract and more compositional.
 The above `ic0` System API does not yet use WebAssembly host references.
 Once they become available on our platform, a new version of the System API using host references will be available via the `ic` module.
 The changes will be, at least

 1. The introduction of a `api_nonce` reference, which models the capability to use the System API.
 It is passed as an argument to `canister_init`, `canister_update <name>` etc., and expected as an argument by almost all System API function calls.
 (The debugging aids remain unconstrained.)